RAD750/tracer/README.md

 [public domain][].

-The Python library is a bit more complete and is licensed under the [LGPL v3][LGPL]
+The Python library is a bit more complete and is licensed under the [LGPL v3][LGPL] I have modified the example query so it can produce JSON output.
+This makes it very easy to interface it with other software.

 [8P8C]: https://en.wikipedia.org/wiki/Modular_connector#8P8C
 [RS-232]: https://en.wikipedia.org/wiki/RS-232#Voltage_levels